RanMalah/Pet-Feeder/README.md

 <img src='/images/display.jpg' width='400'>

-Now all thats left is to teach him to use it and hope that he'll still like me ;)
+Now all thats left is to teach him how to use it and hope that he'll still like me ;)

 <img src='/images/shimmyIsChecking.jpg' width='400'>